Skip to content

 export class AppModule { }

-Add gridstack CSS files to you application by editing the angular.json file.
+Add gridstack CSS files to your application by editing the angular.json file.

 "styles": [